Disjoinable Lagrangian tori and semisimple symplectic cohomology: Basic structures

 From now on $M^\mathrm{in}$ will be a stable symplectic filling of $(V,\xi)$, whose completion $M$ satisfies the semi-positivity condition (\ref{eq:semi-positive}).
 Pick a Hamiltonian function $H:M\rightarrow\mathbb{R}$ which outside a compact subset of $M$ has the form $h(r)$, where $h(r)$ is linear in $r$ with positive slope $h'(r)>0$ not equal to the Reeb period.
 Hamiltonians which possess this shape will be called \textit{admissible}.
-Using the stability condition condition (\ref{eq:stab-Ham}), it's easy to see the corresponding Hamiltonian vector field is given by $X_H=h'(r)R$ for $r\gg 0$, where $R$ is the Reeb vector field for $(V,\theta_V)$.
-We shall always choose $\theta_V$ generically so that the Reeb periods of $R$ form a discrete period spectrum $\mathcal{P}_M\subset\mathbb{R}$.
+Using the stability condition condition (\ref{eq:stab-Ham}), it is easy to see that the corresponding Hamiltonian vector field is given by $X_H=h'(r)R$ for $r\gg 0$, where $R$ is the Reeb vector field for $(V,\theta_V)$.
+Just as in the strong filling case, we can choose the contact form $\theta_V$ generically subject to the restriction that $(\omega_V,\theta_V)$ is still a stable Hamiltonian structure on $V$, while the Reeb periods of $R$ form a discrete period spectrum $\mathcal{P}_M\subset\mathbb{R}$.
+We shall assume from now on that such a choice of $\theta_V$ has been fixed.

 Throughout this paper, we shall define the Floer complex $\mathit{CF}^\ast(H)$ using only contractible periodic orbits of $X_H$.
-Since we are mainly interested in the cases when $M$ is simply connected, this convention should be appropriate here and it also simplifies some of our arguments below.
+Since we are mainly interested in the cases when $M$ is simply-connected, this convention should be appropriate here and it also simplifies some of our arguments below.

 Let $\mathcal{L}_0M\subset\mathcal{L}M$ be the connected component of the free loop space of $M$ consisting of contractible loops.
 We can define a covering $\widetilde{\mathcal{L}_0}M\rightarrow\mathcal{L}_0M$ by considering the pairings $(u,x)$ where $u:\mathbb{D}\rightarrow M$ is a disc with boundary $x\in\mathcal{L}_0M$. $\widetilde{\mathcal{L}_0}M$ is then defined by moding out the equivalence relation which identifies two pairs $(u,x)$ and $(u',x')$ if $u\#\overline{u'}\in\pi_2(M)_0$, namely both $\omega_M$ and $c_1(M)$ vanish on the sphere $u\#\overline{u'}$, where by $\overline{u'}$ we mean the disc $u'$ with its orientation reversed.
 Recall that with this covering, an action functional